Mohitkaila/Recipe-Buddy/README.md

 - **Download as PDF**: Users can download generated recipes as a PDF file.
 - **User-Friendly Interface**: Clean and interactive design with responsive layout.
 - **3D Interactive Image**: Includes a dynamic 3D image effect to make the interface more engaging.
+- **User Authentication**: Allow users to save their favorite recipes.
+- **Nutrition Information**: Provide nutritional details for each recipe.

 ## Tech Stack